 • To impart knowledge on the principles of digital electronics and fundamentals of electron devices & its applications.

-After competition of this course, the student will be able to
+After successful completion of this course, the students will be able to:

 CO1: Analyze the characteristics of various electronic components.
-[K4]

-CO2: Implement Rectifiers circuits.
-[K3]
+- CO2: Implement Rectifiers circuits.

-CO3: Design Amplifiers circuit.
-[K6]
+- CO3: Design Amplifiers circuit.

-CO4: Examine the operation of Logic gates.
-[K4]
+- CO4: Examine the operation of Logic gates.